Smoac/openbis-fork/docs/user-documentation/general-admin-users/admins-documentation/import-openbis-exports.md

 ![image info](img/xlxs-folder.png)

-If a **data** folder and/or a **scripts** folder are present in the exported **xlsx** folder, this needs to be zipped before import via admin UI (**xlsx.zip**).
+If a **data** folder and/or a **scripts** folder are present in the exported **xlsx** folder, the **xlsx** folder needs to be zipped before import via admin UI (**xlsx.zip**).
 If only the metadata.xlsx file is contained in the **xlsx** folder, this can be directly uploaded via admin UI.

 ## Datasets import

-Exported datasets are contained in a data folder in a format ready to be imported via [eln-lims default dropbox](../../general-users/data-upload.md#data-upload-via-dropbox).
+Exported datasets are contained in a **data** folder in a format ready to be imported via [eln-lims default dropbox](../../general-users/data-upload.md#data-upload-via-dropbox).

 ![image info](img/import-data-folder.png)

-The folders contained in the data folder need to be placed in the eln-lims incoming directory and from here will be uploaded to the corresponsing openBIS entities.
+The folders contained in the **data** folder need to be placed in the eln-lims incoming directory and from here will be uploaded to the corresponsing openBIS entities.
+The metadata of the datasets is read from the metadata.json file contained inside each dataset folder.

 When importing both metadata and data in a different openBIS instance, first the metadata need to be imported and afterwards the data.